homemadearcade/zero/todo/1_BACKLOG_UIUX.md

 VIDEO INSIDE GAME VIEW UPGRADE
   The User that you are cobrowsing, have their video in the top right
-    Yes and have the tools for cobrowsing there too - Toggle Cobrowsing, StarView, Game Power on/ff??
-Hmm not sure maybe thres another spot for that, Maybe even the tools too

 BRUSH UPGRADE
   When you change the layer, the brushes change to tHAT layers colors and brushes Layers as a Radio Button Select